 This video segment is one of six presentations in the “Creating a Gospel-Centered Marriage: Communication” seminar.
 There will be four more seminars in this series covering the subjects: foundations, finances, decision making, and intimacy.
 As those presentations are ready they will be posted on this blog.

 NOTE: Many people have asked how they can get a copy of the seminar notebook referenced in this verbal presentation.
-Summit members can pick up a copy of the notebook in the church office.
-For those outside the Summit family, you can request a copy from Amy LaBarr (firstname.lastname@example.org), office administrator over counseling.
+You can request a copy from Summit’s admin over counseling at email@example.com (please note this is an administrative account; no individual or family counsel is provided through e-mail).

 Plumb Lines: These are the “sticky” statements that capture the core messages of this chapter.